ThePhilomathsApprentice/FunWithDataStructures/Readme.md

-# Repo for hosting Data Structures related samples.
+# Repo for hosting samples related to Data Structures.